cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 An array of the connected user's active stake keys.

-#### `api.submitDelegation(DRep: DRepID, stakeKey: PubStakeKey): Promise<SignedDelegationCertificate>`
+#### `api.submitDelegation(DelegationCertificate[]): Promise<SignedDelegationCertificate[]>`

 Errors: [APIError](#extended-apierror), [`TxSignError`](#extended-txsignerror)

-This endpoint requests the wallet to build, sign and submit a vote delegation certificate for a supplied DRepID and Public Stake Key.
-This certificate is described **todo: add CDDL when available**.
+This endpoint requests the wallet to build, sign and submit vote delegation certificates for a supplied DRepID and public stake key.
+These certificates are described **todo: add CDDL when available**.
 This must be signed by the secret key of the provided public stake key.